mrsi-cerl/mrsi-gatsby/docs/content-management-docs/intro-to-content-managment.md

 There are two sections to a markdown file:

 - The **frontmatter** section which has key, value data.
-This is where the following kind of data lives:
+This is where the following data lives:
   - POC Name and Email information
   - Related Links
   - Cerousel Image Paths